Iisa Pa Lamang

-The series ended with 85 episodes

 Synopsis

 The story revolves on a barrio lass Catherine Ramirez (Claudine Barretto), a young woman who has been deprived of everything.
 Due to her mother's death and her father's disappearance, she is concerned that one day someone will abandon her and she will end up like her parents.
 She grows up in the care of her grandmother Aurora (Susan Roces).
 The family is connected to the Castillejos, a family Aurora is a part of; she was born out of wedlock to the late Castillejo patriarch.

 Their lives seem to be in an unlikely fate when Isadora (Cherry Pie Picache) the greedy new wife of Aurora's stepbrother, tries to take control of half of their property.
 Isadora has a son named Miguel.
 On the night of their arrival Miguel runs away after being horribly abused by his mother.
 Miguel runs into the barn; Catherine follows him and sees him crying.
 The young Rafael (AJ Perez) saves the two in from a fire.
 Catherine suddenly sees Rafael as a guardian while Miguel owes him his life, but is jealous.
 The young puppy love is cut short, but Catherine remembers the promise the three made that when the time comes they will all meet again.